rdiaz02/Zotero-to-Referey/README.md

 _Convert Zotero db to use Referey in Androids_

-The `zotero-to-referey.R` code will take a [Zotero](http://www.zotero.org) sqlite database and convert it into a database that [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey), and Adroid application, can handle.
+The `zotero-to-referey.R` code will take a [Zotero](http://www.zotero.org) sqlite database (db) and convert it into a database that [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey), and Android application, can handle.

 ## Why ##

-I use Android tablets heavily for reading, annotation, and highlighting PDFs (and most of that time I am offline) and I use this in combination with some reference management software (Mendeley in the past, Zotero now).
+I use Android tablets heavily for reading, annotating, and highlighting PDFs (and most of that time I am offline) and I use this in combination with some reference management software (Mendeley in the past, Zotero now).
 A few essential features for me are: